 Legumes are high in folate, potassium, iron, magnesium, and fiber.
 They are quite versatile, and you can add them to stews, casseroles, soups, and salads.
 You can also eat legumes as a side dish with your favorite herbs and spices.

 To help keep your prostate healthy, eat more unprocessed whole grains and limit refined grains.
 Refined grains are stripped of certain nutrients (B vitamins, vitamin E, and fiber) during the refining process.
 Unprocessed whole grains such as oats, brown rice, barley, and quinoa are great choices that can keep your prostate healthy naturally.
 An easy way to determine whether a packaged food is 100% whole grain is to look for “whole grain” as the first ingredient.

 3. Limit red meat and dairy.

 Although the research on this topic is not completely clear, studies indicate that eating a lot of red meat or dairy products is not healthy for the prostate.
 Nor is eating too much processed meat such as bologna, salami, sausage, bacon, and hot dogs.

-Some studies have found that too much calcium can increase prostate cancer risk.
+Research also indicates that too much calcium may negatively impact the prostate.
 Adequate calcium is important for bone health, so the goal is to get enough but not too much calcium.
 For most people, 1,000 mg of calcium per day (from food and supplements) is enough.
 Aim to limit your milk and dairy intake to two servings or less per day.

 4. Eat more fatty fish.

 5. Drink green tea.

-Green tea contains antioxidants called catechin polyphenols, which may play a role in decreasing prostate cancer risk and progression.
+Green tea contains antioxidants called catechin polyphenols, which may play a role in prostate health.
 Drinking 3-4 cups of green tea per day is most beneficial.
 Green tea naturally contains about 10-20% the amount of caffeine as coffee.
 If you prefer decaffeinated green tea, choose one that uses carbon dioxide and water as the solvent (effervescence).
 This is the preferred method of decaffeination because it retains most of the catechins.